Is it possible to do Balayage at home? Yes! This super-easy guide will teach you how to DIY Balayage your hair at home.

 That was simple.

-Pro Tip: if You Have Dark Brown Hair
+Pro Tip: If you Have Dark Brown Hair

-If your hair is really dark and you see that the color developed into a brassy shade, generously apply hair toner over the dyed hair and keep it on for 20-25 minutes.
+If your hair is really dark and you see that the color has developed into a brassy shade, generously apply hair toner over the dyed hair and keep it on for 20-25 minutes.

 Rinse and style as normal.